ghabs/experiment-fda-essay/_notes/a better way.md

 There would still be strong incentives for pharmaceutical companies to complete phase III and phase IV clinical trials, to provide evidence to doctors and to insurance companies that the drugs work, otherwise they wouldn't get prescribed or reimbursed.
 Furthermore, government regulators could still offer certifications of the efficacy of the drugs, on an optional basis.

+And in point of fact, the effectiveness testing by the FDA is not all that effective!

+> To understand how little the FDA’s two-hurdle approach contributes, consider Merck’s Keytruda (pembrolizumab), which has recently become one of the hottest drugs on the market.
+Keytruda got some good press after Jimmy Carter, who was suffering from melanoma, was diagnosed as cancer-free after taking it.
+Mr. Carter was lucky because in one clinical trial Keytruda destroyed or reduced the tumors in only 34% of patients.
+Keytruda—which was the fourth biggest-selling drug globally in 2018 and brought in worldwide revenues of $11.1 billion last year—is far from a sure thing.

+> Does the FDA, which approved Keytruda as safe and effective for melanoma, know which patients will benefit from it?
+No. The potential benefits described on the drug’s label are what happened to strangers in another time and place.
+Patients still have to try Keytruda to know if it will help them.
+An FDA approval for efficacy is largely duplicative.
+[Source](https://www.wsj.com/articles/fda-shouldnt-keep-safe-drugs-off-the-market-11585175286)

+Trial and experimentation is still necessary at the local level, by doctors with their patients.
+We should embrace that true method of discovery and let it happen earlier in the process, as soon as a drug is considered safe.

 ## Good housekeeping seal of approval

 We can think of this as an FDA seal of approval.
 Given, as the FDA so likes to mention, it's the gold standard for drug approvals, than having an FDA seal certifying that a drug is effective at the FDA’s level would be a major selling point for pharmaceutical companies.

 This could also be done by a secondary, separate agency, or a set of private companies which could evaluate the efficacy of the drugs.
-Similar to the financial markets, private companies could be the certifying accountants of the medical world/
+Similar to the financial markets, private companies could be the certifying accountants of the medical world.

 _Q: Why multiple companies/multiple agencies?_